 More Information about Facelift – By Dr. Grover

-A facelift can take 10 to 15 years off of somebody’s appearance and will essentially “reset the clock” as the patient will continue to age, however, from a new starting point.
+After receiving a facelift in Orange County from Dr. Grover, results can take 10 to 15 years off of somebody’s appearance and will essentially “reset the clock” as the patient will continue to age, however, from a new starting point.

 Most plastic surgeons will perform a facelift utilizing IV sedation or general anesthesia with a board-certified anesthesiologist in an operating room setting or outpatient surgery center setting that is accredited.